North Dakota farmland purchase tied to Gates stirs emotion - NewsBreak

 North Dakota farmland purchase tied to Gates stirs emotion

-FARGO, N.D.
-(AP) — The sale of a couple thousand acres of prime North Dakota farmland to a group tied to Bill Gates has stirred emotions over a Depression-era law meant to protect family farms and raised questions about whether the billionaire shares the state’s values.
+The sale of prime North Dakota farmland to a group tied to Bill Gates has stirred emotions over a Depression-era law meant to protect family farms and raised questions about whether the billionaire shares the state’s values.

 “I don't know that it's quite as volatile a situation as some have depicted,” North Dakota Republican Attorney General Drew Wrigley told The Associated Press Thursday.
 “It's taken off, it's all over the planet, but it's not me sticking a finger in the eye of Bill Gates.
 That's not what this is.”